pag-iiitd/DocDependency/scripts/RQ1_scripts/README.md

 For convenience all these files have been provided along, project-wise, in the 'data' folder.

 # Steps
-Step 0: Unzip the scripts.zip file.
+0. Unzip the scripts.zip file.
 Launch the command prompt and execute the below described commands

-Step 1: Change your directory to the path where to clone the project repository
+1. Change your directory to the path where to clone the project repository
 `> cd <absolute_path_to_working_folder>`

-Step 2: clone the project repository.
+2.	clone the project repository.
 Sample to clone guava project:
 `> git clone https://github.com/google/guava.git`

-Step 3: Change the directory to the cloned repository.
+3. Change the directory to the cloned repository.
 For eg.
 `> cd guava`

-Step 4: Store the paths to all .java files in paths.txt
+4. Store the paths to all .java files in paths.txt
 `> find . -type f -name "*.java" >paths.txt`

-Step 5: Change the directory to the folder containing this README file and execute getRQ1_commits.py:
+5. Change the directory to the folder containing this README file and execute getRQ1_commits.py:
 `> cd <path to getRQ1_commits.py>`
 `> python getRQ1_commits.py  <Absolute path to the paths.txt> <project-name as appears in the github repo.>`